hybridgroup/taskmapper/README.md

     ticket.description = "Changed description to something else!" ticket.save

-The issue was solved, let's make it official by closing the ticket with the appropiate resolution:
+The issue was solved, let's make it official by closing the ticket with the appropriate resolution:
     ticket.close(:resolution => "fixed", :description => "Fixed issue by doing x")

 ## Support